rohandeb2/Networking/05_Networking Devices & Infrastructure.md

 ## 2. Switches

 * **What it is:** A switch is like a router, but it works on a smaller scale, within a single network.
-If a router directs traffic *between* networks, a switch directs traffic *within* a network (like your home network, or an office's local network).
+If a router directs traffic *between* networks, a switch directs traffic *within* a network (like your home network or an office's local network).

 * **How it works:** A switch connects multiple devices (computers, servers, printers) within the same network.
-When a device sends data to another device on the same network, the switch makes sure that data goes only to the intended recipient, not to everyone else.
+When a device sends data to another device on the same network, the switch makes sure that the data goes only to the intended recipient, not to everyone else.
 It does this by using MAC addresses, which are unique identifiers for network interfaces.

 * **Analogy:** A switch is like an office receptionist.
 When a visitor (data) arrives for a specific person (device), the receptionist directs them only to that person's office, not to everyone in the building.